syntevo/docs/src/SmartGit/HowTos/Debugging-JSON-connections.md

     smartgit.json.debugHeaders=true
     ```

-    #### Note
+    > [!NOTE]
     > Debug headers are not supported for certain types of integrations, notably
     > not for GraphQL-related integrations, such as GitHub.

-    #### Note
+    > [!NOTE]
     > If enabled, the debug log of *sent* headers will also include `Authorization`
     > and similar headers which contain your username/password or similar
     > credentials.
 Thus, be sure to remove the debug output files from
     > your disk as soon as you have finished the debugging.

 4.  shutdown SmartGit